TheFive/osmbc/Install_Guide.md

 Before you install OSMBC the following Software has to be installed.

-* Postgres 9.3 or higher
+a) Postgres 9.3 or higher

 The System is tested and developed under 9.3, as far as i know all features used should work with 9.4.

-* Node.JS
+b) Node.JS

 You should install node 10.* or higher
 OSMBC runs with 0.12.4 on the development machine and with 0.10.36 on the